astronomer/airflow-guides/guides/what-is-a-hook.md

 		catchup=False,
 		) as dag:

-  # adding the tasks to the DAG the dependencies are automatically handled by XCOM
+  # adding the tasks to the DAG; the dependencies are handled by XCOM
 	post_to_slack(check_for_file_in_s3())
 ```